jchentitan/timekeeper/README.md

 4. Database related snippets can be found within the "bin" folder file name db.sql.
 Assuming that users already have SQL Server installed.
 Just update the datasource and authentication information and it should work.
 5. This application was written using FormCollection to accept post information.
 I was not able to get a clean read of data passed within the formcollection object.
 Another words, in need of a mechanism to read variable number of inputs.

+* It is recommended to design and implement your own algorithms.
+As alternative, feel free to read through the comments within the controllers.

 JChentitan